Baltasarq/errordecopia/README.md

 ## Offline
 1. Download the [Zag interpreter](https://github.com/Banbury/zag/releases/latest) (for some reason, modern interpreters like **Gargoyle** do not support this game).
-2. Download the game (version with graphics), from [Error de Copia's releases section](https://github.com/Baltasarq/errordecopia/releases/latest).
+2. Download the game (version with graphics, the one wnding in *gblorb*), from [Error de Copia's releases section](https://github.com/Baltasarq/errordecopia/releases/latest).
-3. Double-click on zag.jar.
+3. Double-click on *zag.jar*.
 4. Trigger the *file >> open file*, and choose the game file, ending in *gblorb*.

-## Play the z5 (text-only) version online
+## Play the z8 (text-only) version online
 [Play Error de Copia (text version), in iplayif.com](https://iplayif.com/?story=https%3A%2F%2Fifarchive.org%2Fif-archive%2Fgames%2Fzcode%2Fspanish%2Ferrordecopia.z5).

 ## Play the version with graphics online